Increased operational efficiency and network agility delivers IT and business benefits

 - To learn more about the Dell EMC-Pluribus Networks deployment at Scavolini, download this IDC white paper, How Network Disaggregation Facilitates Datacenter and IT Modernization.

-- To understand more about the Pluribus approach to data center networking and automation, read this blog or watch this webinar replay.
+- To understand more about the Pluribus approach to data center networking and automation, read this blog on SDN for Physical and Virtual Networks or watch this webinar replay.

 About Pluribus Networks